As an affiliate, I may earn from qualifying purchases.

 As an Amazon Associate I earn from qualifying purchases.

-While adopting a on older ferret can be difficult for first time owners who may not be as good at spotting health problems, I would advise first-time pet owners to consider an adult rather than a baby animal, and ideally one from a rescue that can tell you a bit about the animal and its personality.
+While adopting an older ferret can be difficult for first-time owners who may not be as good at spotting health problems, I would advise first-time pet owners to consider an adult rather than a baby animal, and ideally one from a rescue that can tell you a bit about the animal and its personality.

 The reasons for this are pretty simple:

 1) The tough stuff is often done.
 Generally, an adult ferret is already nip trained.
-The animal may already know some tricks, and the odds of the ferret ingesting a portion of a toy and getting an intestinal blockage from eating something strange has been reduced (the threat is still there, however baby ferrets are far more likely to destroy and then eat a piece of a toy or a random object that an adult ferret would ignore).
+The animal may already know some tricks, and the odds of the ferret ingesting a portion of a toy and getting an intestinal blockage from eating something strange has been reduced (the threat is still there, however, baby ferrets are far more likely to destroy and then eat a piece of a toy or a random object that an adult ferret would ignore).
 Litter training may also be included in this package (well, as much as that particular ferret can be litter trained), but if not it can be more easily taught.
-Adopting an adult ferret is a bit like adopting a pre-trained, well behaved adult dog rather than adopting a baby dinosaur and attempting to turn it into a dog… I know that that sounds a bit far fetched, but the reality of the situation is that many first time ferret owners have never even met a ferret before adopting their first animal and have absolutely no idea how to turn an unruly kit into a well behaved and well balanced adult… its not impossible, but it is a huge and sometimes overwhelming task.
+Adopting an adult ferret is a bit like adopting a pre-trained, well-behaved adult dog rather than adopting a baby dinosaur and attempting to turn it into a dog… I know that that sounds a bit far-fetched, but the reality of the situation is that many first-time ferret owners have never even met a ferret before adopting their first animal and have no idea how to turn an unruly kit into a well-behaved and well-balanced adult… it’s not impossible, but it is a huge and sometimes overwhelming task.